Fuhua-Chen/ReSpeaker-Microphone-Array-HID-tool/ReadMe.md

 ### Communication protocol

-+ This xlsx file shows you how do the communication arrange: [HID PROTOCOL](respeaker micarray hid protocol-20161028.xlsx)
++ This xlsx file shows you how do the communication arrange: [HID PROTOCOL](respeaker micarray hid protocol.xlsx)

+### 	Warning!!!

++ The install_linux.sh will run faild in some Linux System, deal with the wait.